Weakly maximal subgroups of branch groups: Level-transitive weakly maximal subgroups

-Abstractly, the group $\check G$ is the semi-direct product of $A$ (a finite group) and of $G^{m_0}$ (a finite product of copies of $G$).
+\textit{Proof of~\ref{Prop:HatG6}.} The group $\check G$ is the semi-direct product of $A$ (a finite group) and of $G^{m_0}$ (a finite product of copies of $G$).
 In particular, $G$ and $\check G$ have the same type (polynomial, intermediate or exponential) of growth rate.